A convergence analysis of the price of anarchy in atomic congestion games: Introduction

-\wu{Since the maximum individual demand $d_{max}$ is likely to be bounded in practice, these convergence results, together with the studies of \cite{Colini2016On,Colini2017WINE,Colini2020OR,Wu2019}, imply for atomic congestion games with a large total demand $T$ that their pure Nash equilibria, their mixed Nash equilibria and their social optima are almost equally efficient, and even as efficient as the social optima of the corresponding non-atomic congestion games, see \eqref{eq:GeneralPoly-Obj}--\eqref{eq:Wu-AD}.
-Thus, both pure Nash equilibria and mixed Nash equilibria in an atomic congestion game with a large total demand need not be bad.
-The selfish choice of \wu{strategies} \wu{may lead to the equally optimal behavior}, regardless of whether users \wu{employ} mixed or pure strategies, and whether their transport demands are splittable or not.}
+\WuSecondRevision{In summary,} this paper \WuSecondRevision{presents for atomic congestion games with growing total demands} the \WuSecondRevision{\emph{first}} convergence analysis of the atomic and mixed PoAs, and the \WuSecondRevision{\emph{first}} probabilistic analysis of the random PoA.
+While individual users have a non-negligible role in atomic congestion games, our convergence results show that this does not significantly increase the total transportation inefficiency for a large total demand $T$ when the maximum individual demand $d_{max}$ is very small compared to $T$.
+Our convergence results imply, \WuSecondRevision{in addition to \citep{Colini2016On,Colini2017WINE,Colini2020OR} and \citep{Wu2019},} that \WuSecondRevision{pure Nash equilibria, mixed Nash equilibria and social optima of an atomic congestion game with a large total demand} are almost equally efficient, and even as efficient as the social optima of the corresponding non-atomic congestion games, \WuSecondRevision{see \eqref{eq:GeneralPoly-Obj}--\eqref{eq:Wu-AD} in Appendix~\ref{proof:MainStep}.}

+Thus, both pure Nash equilibria and mixed Nash equilibria in congestion games with a large total demand need not be bad.
+The selfish choice of strategies leads then to an almost optimal behavior, \WuSecondRevision{regardless whether} users employ mixed or pure strategies, and whether their transportation demands are splittable or not.
+Users may then \WuSecondRevision{restrict to} pure strategies and need not consider mixed strategies.
+Although that \WuSecondRevision{need} not lead to an equilibrium, it simplifies their decisions, and benefits both their own cost and the total cost of the whole transportation network.